numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ```

-For more information on the setup of DuckDB, you can refer to [DuckDB setup](/docs/core/connect-data-platform/duckdb-setup).
+For more information, refer to the [DuckDB setup](/docs/core/connect-data-platform/duckdb-setup).

 <Tabs>
   <TabItem value="local" label="Local">